CumulusNetworks/docs/content/cumulus-linux/Installation-Management/Adding-and-Updating-Packages.md

 After the cache is populated, use the `apt-cache` command to search the cache and find the packages in which you are interested or to get information about an available package.

-For security reasons, you cannot directly browse the contents of the apt.cumulusnetworks.com repository using HTTP.

 Here are examples of the `search` and `show` sub-commands:

 ```